StenAL/favicon-marquee/README.md

 -   `text` - text to be displayed in the favicon.
 This can be any unicode characters including emojis, cyrillic, hangul, etc.
 -   `font` - font of the text.
 This can be any valid CSS `font-family` value
+-   `size` - size of the text.
+This is in pixels
 -   `color` - color of the text to be displayed.
 Can be any valid CSS `color` value
 -   `background` - color of the marquee's background.
 Transparent by default.
 Can be any valid CSS `color` value